Sonic-TV/extended-tricoro-for-lr2/README.md

 # What has been changed comparing to the original?
 Proper 2P, DP support has been added.
 FAST / SLOW display implemented.
-Proper LIFT COVER support has been added and customizable.
+Proper LIFT COVER support has been added and is customizable.
 Frames and Effector Display are customizable (in the future, programmable).
 Effector Display actually represents your choice on the "EFFECTORS" tab.
 (Supported Types: PITCH, FX0-2, MASTER VOLUME, KEY / BGM BALANCE)